tty/joy-of-coding/exercises/exercise.md

 ### 6. Import JSON module

-Create a new file "Db.hs", import JSON and Proplists modules.
+Create a new file "Db.hs", import `JSON` and `Proplists modules`.
 Test that you can convert the above database to JSON.

     > dbToJSON testDb3